copyandexecute/ravel/README.md

 ## Usage

+### See the page at [Fabric Docs](https://docs.fabricmc.net/develop/migrating-mappings/ravel) for remapping Fabric Mods!

 1. **Commit any changes before attempting to remap your sources!**

 2. Right-click the code editor and go to **Refactor** - **Remap Using Ravel**